tenstorrent/tt-metal/CONTRIBUTING.md

   - Squash and merge
   - Rebase and merge

-  If you use squashing, ensure that your commit message follows our required format.
+  If you use squashing, when GitHub asks you to enter a new commit message, ensure that your commit message follows our required format as outlined above in this section.
 Failure to do so is a violation of our standards.

 ### Code reviews